Sinux1/CILISP/README.md

 - Any instruction containing a read function is always executed from stdin, and is never redirected from a file.
 ---
 #### Task 5
-- I am not sure if the production s_expr->(SYMBOL s_exprlist) was the right idea.
-I am not sure if I am going to be able to complete this entire task, so debugging may be limited.
-This is an area I think needs focus.
+- I am unable to complete this task.
+I did complete the flex and bison files, and I completed enough so that when an instruction using a custom function operation is executed, it compiles.
+When an instruction using a custom funtion is input, a message from customFunction_op is orinted, and the default return value is displayed.

 ---